harisewak/Crypto-Reporter/.metadata/project_summary.md

 **Processing Versions:**

 ### **Buy Processing Versions:**
-The application supports seven distinct processing logic versions for buy scenarios, selectable in the UI:
+The application supports eight distinct processing logic versions for buy scenarios, selectable in the UI:

 - **v1:** Original processing logic.
 - **v2 (Original):** Aggregates all trades for an asset pair, displaying a single summary row using the latest USDT sell date.